Vanessa Hessler: Acting

 Hessler appeared in the 2005 film Christmas in Miami (Italian: Natale a Miami), along with Christian De Sica, and consequently her popularity soared.
 She plays Greek princess, Irina, in the 2008 Asterix at the Olympic Games (French: Astérix aux Jeux Olympiques), a film that also stars Clovis Cornillac, Alain Delon, and Gérard Depardieu.
-She also plays the leading female role in Per una notte d'amore (English: For a Night of Love), which was filmed in Italy and released in 2008 as a two-part TV special, likewise in Cenerentola (2011) and Le mille e una notte: Aladino e Sherazade (English: One Thousand and One Nights), a similar project.
+She also plays the leading female role in For A Night of Love (Italian: Per una notte d'amore), which was filmed in Italy and released in 2008 as a two-part TV special, likewise in Cenerentola (2011) and One Thousand and One Nights: Aladdin and Sherazade (2012) (Italian: Le mille e una notte: Aladino e Sherazade).